-HOTEL GRITTI PALACE
+THE GRITTI PALACE

-Those of us who love Venice must also love The Gritti Palace.
-For it is the quintessential Venetian hotel.
-Like the city it adorns, it is grand, beautiful, luxurious, stylish and unique.
-Hotels simply do not get any better than The Gritti.
-It is no wonder, then, that I have loved The Gritti Palace for many, many years.
+There is no doubt that The Gritti Palace is one of the world’s great hotels.
+It is also one of the most famous, although it combines its fame with the kind of discretion which, doubtless, is welcome to its many important guests.
+It embodies the grandeur, the beauty and the style of La Serenissima.
+Small wonder, then, that I have loved The Gritti Palace for many, many years.
 Indeed, it has long been my belief that there is only one thing better than arriving in Venice, and that is arriving in Venice when you know you are staying at The Gritti.
-Of course, as one of the most famous hotels in the world, The Gritti – like a glamorous woman of a certain age – is used to dealing with admiration.
-She knows she deserves it, but still she responds with a delicate and becoming modesty.
-If I may be permitted to say this about a lady, she has been ’restored’.
-Yet the restoration, which has cost many millions of pounds, has been so discreet and so expert that – and I mean this as the highest compliment – it is as if nothing has happened.
+A few years ago this glamorous lady (for are not all grand hotels ladies?) was ’restored’.
+Yet the restoration, which cost many millions of pounds, was so discreet and so expert that – and I mean this as the highest compliment – it is now as if nothing had happened.
 Perfection still reigns.
-And the welcome I received on my recent visit was still as warm and as genuine as always – as genuine as the fine pieces of antique furniture and the gilt-framed Old Masters which continue to decorate its sumptuous salons.
+And the welcome I received on my recent visit was still as warm and as genuine as always – as genuine as the fine pieces of antique furniture which continue to decorate its sumptuous salons.

-HOTEL GRITTI PALACE
+THE GRITTI PALACE

 Campo Santa Maria del Giglio 2467, San Marco, Venice 30124, Italy.